grinnell-cs/csc151-dh/_eboards/eboard27-1.md

 What did you expect for the self-check?

 > _We discussed four possible kinds of markup.
-Summarize those four types.)
+Summarize those four types._

 > Something like, "Content, Formatting, Structure, Metadata" (plus a sentence or two describing each).

 How do structure and formatting differ?

-> Structure indicates *why* we are writing text: "This is the header of a section"
+> Structure indicates *why* we are marking text (or *what* the text represents): "This is the header of a section"

 > Formatting indicates *how* the text should appear: "This should appear in a bold face, larger than the normal text"

 How do the readings relate to what we've been doing?

 > We've been looking at different ways to represent data.
 Markup languages are a way to represent data as text.

 > The course has a digital humanities focus (of sorts).
 Markup is a key part of the digital humanities.

 > We'll be writing programs that process XML (or HTML).